 The quality, safety, and performance of apparel must be guaranteed in the competitive world of fashion and textiles.
 Apparel testing services confirm that products meet required standards and regulations before the release of the products in the marketplace.
-This article discusses important elements of apparel testing services and highlights relevant international standards for testing various types of textiles and apparel.
+This article discusses important elements of apparel testing and quality control services and highlights relevant international standards for testing various types of textiles and apparel.

 Introduction to Apparel Testing